Ideology

-As for extensions, there are so many beautiful creations you can have woven into your hair, but I only make human hair extensions.
+As for extensions, there are so many beautiful creations you can have woven into your hair, but I only make and install human hair extensions.
 For me, the most important thing is to work with hair brands that ethically source and have full transparency with where their hair comes from.
 This is a big problem in our industry that so few people know about.

 Currently I’m working with hair that is sourced exclusively from the Tamil Nadu region in India.
 Here, there is the sacred devotional practice of cutting off one’s hair at specific temples.
 Instead of burning the hair, the temples auction it.
 A small portion of the proceeds goes towards regular upkeep of the temples, and to pay the wages of the barbers and other employees.
 Then the remainder is invested into the local community through the funding of various charity programs that provide medical aid, education, food, and infrastructure projects that support those in need.